 Fees are based on a variety of factors that are not limited to income.
 Some things to consider include: student loans, survivor credit card debt, access to employment, immigration / refugee/ precarious status, disability, or supporting others beyond immediate family.
 Because some of these factors might influence your decision making, we can work together to determine what rate is appropriate for your needs.
-I am open to discuss payment options before or during our first session.
-Then you may be added to a wait list for a sliding-scale sessions.

 Cost per Session (50 min)

 Lower Sliding Scale (currently full)

 ** A few things to note: All payments must be sent before or right after each session.
 Costs are listed in Canadian dollars, and sales tax is on top of prices, which is set according to each province standard.
 I am set up to receive e-transfer to firstname.lastname@example.org or pre-authorized payment via VISA, set up through OWL’s online client portal, and receipts will be issued following each session for personal records, or insurance claim purposes.

 Somatic psychotherapy is about understanding that there is a relationship between the body (soma) and mind (psyche).
 This happens in a variety of ways.
 For example, we may use a combination of physical techniques, including artistic expression, breath work, mindfulness, or other physical practices.
 Together, I can help you tune in to the sensations you feel in your body.
 And, in time, we will work towards experiencing relief from long held traumatic tension.